San (river)

 The San (San; Сян; Saan) is a river in southeastern Poland and western Ukraine.
 It is a tributary of the river Vistula.
 With a length of 458 km, the San is the 6th-longest Polish river.
 It has a basin area of 16,877 km^{2}, of which 14,426 km^{2} is in Poland.
+It is also one of Europe's last semi-wild large rivers, as unlike most major European rivers, the San is relatively unregulated, especially in its upper course.
+Some stretches even retain its natural meanders, and seasonal flooding patterns, because it flows through the mostly sparesely populated Bieszczady region, which makes it also a great place for the fauna and flora to live and settle, creating a lot of biodiversity compared to other large rivers in Europe.

 Etymology

 San in proto-Indo-European languages means 'speed' or 'rapid stream'.
 In Celtic languages, san means 'river'.

 Course

 The San arises in the Carpathian Mountains near the village of Sianky, at an elevation of 900 m, exactly on the Polish-Ukrainian border and on the continental watershed, and forms the border between Poland and Ukraine for approximately its first 50 km.
 Poland's largest artificial lake, Lake Solina, was created by a dam on the San River near Lesko.

 The San flows into the Vistula near Sandomierz.